Yamunacharya

-Yamunacharya (IAST: Yamunāchārya), also known as Alavandar and Yamunaithuraivan, was a Vishistadvaita philosopher based in Srirangam, Tamil Nadu, India.
-He is best-known for being a preceptor of Ramanuja, one of the leaders of the Sri Vaishnava tradition.
-He was born in the early 10th century CE, and was the grandson of Nathamuni, a famed yogi, who collected the works of the Tamil Alvars.
+Yamunacharya (IAST: Yāmunāchārya), also known as Alavandar and Yamunaithuraivan, was a Vishishtadvaita philosopher based in Srirangam, Tamil Nadu, India.
+He is best known as a preceptor of Ramanuja, one of the principal leaders of the Sri Vaishnava tradition.
+He was born in the early 10th century CE and was the grandson of Nathamuni, a famed yogi who collected the works of the Tamil Alvars.

 Life

+Debate and Royal Patronage

-Yamunacharya grew up learning Vedic texts from Rama Misra, and was skilled in the concept of mimamsa.
-According to Sri Vaishnava tradition, as a teenager, he challenged the royal priest of a Pandya king, Akkiyalvan, to a debate.
-Akkiyalvan, when he saw the age of the youth, sarcastically asked "Alavandara?", meaning "Has he come to rule me?".
-He defeated Akkiyalvan by logically proving that Akkiyalvan's mother was barren, the king was not righteous, and the queen was unchaste.
+Yamunacharya lived from around 918–1038 CE and grew up studying Vedic texts under Rama Misra, developing great skill in the mimamsa philosophy.
+According to Sri Vaishnava tradition, as a teenager he challenged Akkiyalvan, the court scholar of the Pandya king, to a debate.
+Upon seeing the youth's age, Akkiyalvan sarcastically asked, "Aalavandharaa?" (meaning "Has he come to rule me?").
+Yamunacharya defeated Akkiyalvan by logically proving that Akkiyalvan's mother was barren, the king was not righteous, and the queen was unchaste.
 The king and queen, impressed that the boy had understood the shortcomings of logic, adopted him.
-The queen hailed the boy as "Alavandar".
-In other versions of the legend, he is given half the kingdom.
-There is no historical record to show his reign, so it is possible that this happened in a small village, rather than the kingdom of Pandya.
+The queen hailed the youth with the title "Alavandar" ("one who came to rule").
+In other versions of the legend, he was given half the kingdom.
+There is no historical record documenting his rule, suggesting that this event may have occurred in a local chieftaincy rather than the main Pandya kingdom.

+Renunciation and Leadership at Srirangam

-After years of rule, Rama Misra tricked him into visiting the temple of Ranganatha.
-There, he had an epiphany, gave up the material duties of a king and became a sanyasin, embracing the convention of saranagati.
-He is believed to have composed the Chatushloki and Strotra Ratna at that spot.
-Rama Misra handed over the reins of Nathamuni's school to him, including the collected Naalayira Divya Prabandham, and offered him the epithet of Yamunacharya.
+After years of royal life, Rama Misra led him into visit the Ranganathaswamy Temple in Srirangam.
+There, he experienced a spiritual awakening, renounced his royal duties, and became a sanyasin, embracing the path of sharanagati (total self-surrender).
+He is believed to have composed the Chatushloki and Stotra Ratna at that moment.
+Rama Misra entrusted the leadership of Nathamuni's monastic institution to him, along with the Naalayira Divya Prabandham, bestowing upon him the name Yamunacharya.

-After the demise of Alavandar, Srirangam was led by the latter's son Thiruvarangan.
+Following the passing of Alavandar, the community at Srirangam was led by his son, Thiruvarangan.
 According to a legend, the deity Ranganatha himself instructed Yamunacharya to go to Kanchipuram and invite Ramanuja to Srirangam.
-He is also regarded to have received the following instructions:
+Yamunacharya is traditioned to have expressed three last desires prior to his death: